 Recent News & Information

-The Seward State Parks Citizens Advisory Board will meet on Tuesday, February 13, from 6 to 8 pm at the AVTEC Culinary Academy building, 518 Third Ave, in the Banquet Room on the third floor.
-Seward State Parks is recruiting for additional board members.
-The board meets once on month […]
+The Seward State Parks Citizens Advisory Board will meet on Tuesday, May 8, from 6 to 8 pm at the AVTEC Culinary Academy building, 518 Third Ave, in the Banquet Room on the third floor.
+The public is always welcome to attend and is encouraged to provide comments about the […]

 The remaining 1.5 miles of the road to Exit Glacier opened this Friday, May 4 at 7:00 a.m.
 Water is currently not available on site.
 Vault toilets are available for use.
 The Exit Glacier Nature Center is projected to open on Saturday, May 26, 2018.
 Ranger-led programs will not be offered until […]